 - Royal Opera House Bridge - Supporting the Trust with a partnership investment to help NEET young people access the arts and creative industry sectors.

-- South Norfolk Council – Invested in our programmes over 18 months to support vulnerable young people resident in South Norfolk helping them get into employment, training and education.
+- South Norfolk Council – Supporting vulnerable young people resident in South Norfolk helping them get into employment, training and education.

 - Stevenage Borough Council – Supporting the Trust to work with NEET young people in the area.